buds-lab/recommender-sys-for-buildings-textmining-review/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Recommender systems and reinforcement learning for building control and occupant interaction: A text-mining driven review of scientific literature
+# Recommender systems and reinforcement learning for human-building interaction and context aware support: A text mining-driven review of scientific literature

 This repository contains the data and code for paper: